-We highlight results for six species which demonstrated unique distributional responses (Fig. 5; see Figs. S1, S2 for results from all 19 species).
-Within each of six species of groundfish, there was support for 2-3 clusters for the clusters for the trend (Fig. 5; second column).
+We highlight results for six groundfish species with unique distributional responses (Fig. 5; see Figs. S1-3 for results from all 19 species).
+Within each of the six species, there was support for 2-3 trend (Fig. 5; second column).
 Comparison of the spatial trend predictions and clusters (Fig. 5; first two columns) and the mean distribution of density from the full model (Fig. 5; third column) revealed how several unique patterns of subregional relationships can contribute to nuanced and difficult to detect broad-scale distributional changes including northward, southward, and bi-directional range shifts, in addition to localized offshore shifts.
 Furthermore, the interpretation of the observed distributional change often varied between spatial scales of interpretation, along the spectrum from summarizing trends in the coastwide latitudinal COG to regional COGs, and fine-scale map-based interpretation.
-In the latter case, one can use the latter case, one can use the map of mean density distribution as a way to visually weight the spatial trend map to better understand where absolute changes in density are greatest.
+In the map of estimated maps of density as a way to visually weight the spatial trend map to better understand where absolute changes in density are greatest.

-Direct interpretation of the mapped predictions of the spatial trend and mean density indicated that arrowtooth flounder and shortspine thornyhead had southward range shifts, yet the COG inferences differed to some degree between species.
-For example, thet predicted mean density indicates that arrowtooth flounder (Fig. 5, first row) was typically most prevalent in the northern half of the region, yet the spatial trend pattern indicates that their density is increasing at the highest rate in the central region, indicating a southward range expansion manifesting from high productivity at, or movement toward, the range edge.
-The time series of the coastwide COG (black line in last column of Fig. 5) also indicates a southward shift, yet it appears slight and the interpretation is not as clear because the coastwide pattern is heavily weighted by the high densities in the far northern portion of the study area.
-However, whenw the COG isexpressed as a time series computed on each biogeographic region (colored lines in last column of Fig. 5), the convergence of the COG trend in the north and south provides the additional context necessary to detect that the change is due to increased density in the central region.
-For other species, even the region-specific COG does not accurately capture the nuanced spatial changes.
-For example, shortspine thornyhead is distributed coastwide, yet similarly to arrowtooth flounder, they are more abundant in the north and increasing fastest in the north-central area (Fig. 5, last row).
+Examining the predictions of the spatial trend and mean density indicated that arrowtooth flounder had a southward range shift and shortspine thornyhead had a northward range shift, yet the COG inferences differed to some degree between species.
+The predicted mean density indicated that the majority of arrowtooth flounder density was in the northern region (Fig. 5, first row), yet the spatial trend pattern indicates that their density is increasing at the highest rate in the central region.
+Combined, these regional results suggest a southward range expansion toward the range edge.
+The time series of the coastwide COG (black line in last column of Fig. 5) is in agreement of a southward shift, yet the interpretation is not as clear because the coastwide pattern is heavily weighted by the high densities in the far northern portion of the study area.
+When the COG from each biogeographic region is calculated (colored lines in last column of Fig. 5), we can see that coastwide COG has been driven further south by decreases in the COG in the central region in latter halftime seriesestimates from the north and south appear to converge, providing someadditional support the possibilitysupport that the change is due to increased density or southward shifts in the central region.
+For other species in our analysis, even the region-specific COG does not accurately capture the nuanced spatial changes described by the spatial trend field.
+For example, shortspine thornyhead is distributed coastwide, yet they are increasing fastest in the north-central area and decreasing in the south and within some isolated patches in the far northern end of the region (Fig. 5, last row).
 In this case, the coastwide COG indicates a northward distribution shift, yet the region-specific COG indicates converging trends: slightly southward shifting of the northern region and slight northward shift in the central region.
+Thus, the interpretation from the COGs at both scales are relatively consistent with the fine-scale interpretation of the spatial trend, yet do not reflect the complete pattern of change, as it does not convey the decrease in density in the southern region.